mjschust/go-wasm-app/README.md

 To run the app for the first time:

-go-wasm-app$ make && npm update && npm start
+go-wasm-app$ make && npm install && npm start

 To re-build Webassembly code: